OSHA Announces Delay in Enforcement of New Silica Rule for Construction Industry

 OSHA’s announcement gives construction employers additional time to develop the required safety programs and upgrade equipment to meet the new rule.
 Employers are expected to be in compliance by the new September deadline, and employers should be working to implement the specific compliance measures contained in Table 1 of the new rule, as well as developing written exposure control programs and employee training.

-For more information on the OSHA silica standard, see our previous articles on the topic or contact Attorney Micheal Hahn.
+For more information on the OSHA silica standard, see our previous articles on the topic.
 Stay tuned for more information.